tejpruthvi/TestLoginDepositSolutionsProject/README.md

 src/test/java/testlogin/mavendependency contains the source files.

-pom.xml consists of required jars which will be downloaded automatically.

-Use TestNG to run the configuration file "LoginTestDepositSolutions.xml" which generates the folder "testoutput".
+run pom.xml file as maven test which downloads the required jars.

-Open with webbrowser to view the results of "testoutput\emailablereports.html"
+View the report TestLoginDepositSolutionsProject-master\target\surefire-reports\emailable-report.html to find the test results